Skip to main content

 The Rochester Global Short Film Series

-Now in its fourth year, the Rochester Global Short Film Series is a celebration of world cinema.
+UPDATE (JULY 17, 2025) Now in its sixth year, the Rochester Global Short Film Series is a celebration of world cinema.
 The first edition was held in Rochester, New York in March of 2020 just before the world paused for the global pandemic.
+We have come a long way since then!

 We pride ourselves in providing a platform for the voices and perspectives of independent filmmakers.